tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

 and deallocation is automatically managed.
 But enough with the long description, nothing is better than walking through an example to get a better understanding:

-FIXME: update/modify matrix multiplication to use @ instead of *

 ```Toy {.toy}
 def main() {
   # Define a variable `a` with shape <2, 3>, initialized with the literal value.